Georgia (the country, not the state) is an incredible destination for travel, but not a common place for many world travelers.

 There are some incredible hikes and views to be had in Georgia.
 Most notable are two locations that have hikes to specific places.
 Mestia is the hardest hike and takes a couple of days of trekking.
-While the views are incredible, it didn’t fit our schedule so we opted for the easier less time consuming option.
-About 3 hours outside of Tbilisi you’ll find the Caucasus Mountains on the tension filled boarder with Russia.
+While the views are incredible, it didn’t fit our schedule so we opted for the easier less time-consuming option.
+About 3 hours outside of Tbilisi you’ll find the Caucasus Mountains on the tension-filled border with Russia.
 Here is where the iconic Georgian photo of the Gergeti Trinity Church can be found in Kazbegi.
-In an almost completely uphill climb that will kill your lungs, you’ll make it to the top to see the church and get an even more stunning views of these epic mountains.
+In an almost completely uphill climb that will kill your lungs, you’ll make it to the top to see the church and get even more stunning views of these epic mountains.

 6.)
 Georgian language:

-The Georgian language is ancient and very different looking from Latin or Germanic languages.
-There is some important literature written in Georgian, like Shota Rustaveli’s “A Knight in the Panther’s Skin,” an incredibly well-known and epic epic poem in Georgia.
+The Georgian language is ancient and very different-looking from Latin or Germanic languages, with a distinct script.
+There is some important literature written in Georgian, like Shota Rustaveli’s “A Knight in the Panther’s Skin,” an incredibly well-known epic poem in Georgia.
 Because the language is so difficult for a native English speaker, I felt very lucky to have my fluent friend with me to pick up on the details and nuances that cannot be conveyed through body language and vigorous pointing.
 While English isn’t always commonly spoken outside of Tbilisi, knowing Georgian isn’t a must, as we met other tourists who got around not knowing a single word.
 But, it’s always worth a try to speak some of the words when you’re in a foreign land.
 Try these words to start: